-Since the replacement of the CM 662-based forefeet, the species hayi has been moved to its own genus Galeamopus (Tschopp et al. 2015:267), further justifying the decision to replace these forefeet with those of Diplodocus proper.
-However, the phylogenetic analysis of Tschopp et al. (2015:229–230) found WDC-FS001A as a basal diplodocine not included in Diplodocus, suggesting that even this third set of forefeet may not be correct.
+Since the replacement of the CM 662-based forefeet, the species hayi has been moved to its own genus, Galeamopus (Tschopp et al. 2015:267), further justifying the decision to replace these forefeet with those of Diplodocus proper.
+However, the phylogenetic analysis of Tschopp et al. (2015:229–230) found WDC-FS001A to be a basal diplodocine not included in Diplodocus, suggesting that even this third set of replica forefeet may not be correct.

-Forelimbs from BYU material
+Forelimb elements from BYU material

-The initial version of the Carnegie mount included the obviously incorrect left forelimb of the camarasaurid specimen CM 21775 (Figure 11B, E).
-This remained in place through the 1930s (Figure 11A) and is generally said to have been retained until the 2007 remount (e.g. Tschopp et al. 2019:33).
-This is most likely correct, but it is notable that in a photograph taken some time between 1985 and 1999 (Figure 13) the left humerus appears about as long and as gracile as the right, suggesting the possibility that it may have been replaced some time before then.
-The apparent difference between forelimb disparity in the 1907 and 1980s/90s mount may however be explainable by the different camera angles and the foreshortening effects produced by their perspectives on the two humeri.
+The initial version of the Carnegie mount included the obviously incorrect left humerus, radius, and ulna of the camarasaurid specimen CM 21775 (Figure 14B, E).
+These remained in place into the 1930s (Figure 14A) and are generally said to have been retained until the 2007 remount (e.g., Tschopp et al. 2019:33).
+This is most likely correct, but it is notable that in a photograph taken some time between 1985 and 1999 (Figure 16), the left humerus appears about as long and as gracile as the right, suggesting the possibility that it may have been replaced some time before then.
+The apparent difference in forelimb disparity between the 1907 iteration of the mount and its 1980s/1990s counterpart may however be explainable by the different camera angles and the foreshortening effects produced by their perspectives on the two humeri.

-At any rate, the right forelimb, having been based on the diplodocine CM 662, was always a much better match for CM 84, but not perfect as discussed above.
-For this reason, both forelimbs were slated to be replaced in the 2007 remount.
-Various enquiries were made, but mostly proved unfruitful:
+At any rate, and as discussed above, the right humerus, radius, and ulna, having been based on the diplodocine CM 662, were always a much better, although not perfect, match for CM 84.
+For this reason, the humeri, radii, and ulnae on both sides were slated to be replaced in the 2007 remount.
+Various enquiries regarding potential replacement elements were made, but most proved unfruitful:

 The Smithsonian (National Museum of Natural History) has a fine partial skeleton of Diplodocus, USNM V 10865, which includes both humeri and ulnae and the right radius, with the right forelimb having been found in articulation (Gilmore 1932:19–20).
-However, they had no casts on hand and the undermanned vertebrate palaeontology department did not have the necessary resources to mold and cast replicas of the required limb bones.
+However, that institution’s vertebrate paleontology department had no casts of these elements on hand and the undermanned vertebrate palaeontology department did not have the necessary resources to mold and cast replicas of the required limb bones.

 The Sauriermuseum Aathal in Switzerland has several diplodocid specimens.
 The owner, Kirby Siber, noted that between 1990 and 1995 “we collected seven Diplodocus specimens, all partial skeletons and all without forelimbs!
-It looked to us like Diplodocus did not have any!”.
-Sauropod forelimbs are typically lost early in taphonomy, and this seems to be especially true in Diplodocus (Siber, pers. comm., 2022).
+It looked to us like Diplodocus did not have any!”
+Tetrapod forelimbs are typically lost early in taphonomy (Hill 1980:133, Walker 1980:196), and this seems to be especially true in Diplodocus (Siber, pers. comm., 2022).
 Siber proposed that limb bones of their specimen XL, about 90% the size of CM 84, might be of use.
-The cost of purchase for the original fossils proved prohibitive and the option of casting was explored.
-These plans were abandoned, though, as the specimen XL did not have a radius and its ulna had also been misplaced.
+The cost of purchasing the original fossils proved prohibitive, and the option of casting was therefore explored.
+However, these plans, too, were ultimately abandoned, as XL did not include a radius and its ulna had been misplaced.

-The Wyoming Dinosaur Centre had relevant elements but they were all too small (about 60% the size of CM 84).
+The Wyoming Dinosaur Center had relevant elements but they were all too small (about 60% the size of CM 84).

-Enquiries were made about the mounted Diplodocus DMNS 1494 at the Denver Museum of Natural History.
-The specimen had been received from the Carnegie Museum in exchange for fossil mammals, and mounted by Philip Reinheimer during the mid-1930s with a WPA crew, before being remounted more recently by Ken Carpenter and Bryan Small (Ken Carpenter, pers. comm., 2022).
-This line of enquiry was abandoned when it became apparent that its forelimbs were casts from the Carnegie’s old forelimb material!
+Enquiries were made about the mounted Diplodocus DMNS 1494 at the Denver Museum of Nature and Science.
+This specimen had been received from the Carnegie Museum in exchange for fossil mammals, and mounted by Philip Reinheimer during the mid-1930s with a Works Progress Administration crew, before being remounted more recently by Ken Carpenter and Bryan Small (Carpenter, pers. comm., 2022).
+This line of enquiry was abandoned when it became apparent that the forelimbs of DMNS 1494 were casts of the Carnegie’s original, incorrect forelimb material!